wangqingzhouleo/tipping/README.md

 ## API
 ### Sign-up (/signup)
 It is used to post sign-up info to the server to regisiter an account.
+Input parameters are escaped to pervent from SQL injectino.

 |input|description|
 |:-:|:-:|